automl/pynisher/README.md

 # is not desired behaviour, please use `daemon=True` with your spawned subprocesses
 # and set `terminate_child_processes` to `False`
 terminate_child_processes: bool = True

+# Whether keyboard interupts should forceably kill any subprocess or the
+# pynished function.
+If True, it will temrinate the process tree of
+# the pynished function and then reraise the KeyboardInterrupt.
+forceful_keyboard_interupt: bool = True
 ```

 #### Exceptions